T. Vincent Quinn

 Thomas Vincent Quinn (March 16, 1903 - March 1, 1982) was an American jurist and politician from New York.
-He served as an assistant Attorney General and was elected to one term in the United States House of Representatives.
+He served as an assistant U.S. attorney general and was elected to one term in the United States House of Representatives.
 He left Congress to become the Queens County District Attorney and was defeated for re-election after being indicted on Federal corruption charges.
 He was not convicted and was later appointed as a criminal court judge.

 Early life and career

 T. Vincent Quinn was born in Long Island City, New York on March 16, 1903.
 He attended schools in Queens, graduated from William Cullen Bryant High School, and received his LL.B. degree from Fordham University School of Law in 1924.

 Quinn practiced in New York City.
 Active in the Democratic Party, he served as Assistant District Attorney of Queens County from September 1931 to August 1934.
 From 1934 to 1947 he was an Assistant United States Attorney for the Eastern District of New York, and he twice served as Acting U.S. Attorney.